NIE Small Grants for Innovation

-The Adaptation Fund Board (AFB) invites eligible Kyoto Protocol Parties to submit proposals for small-grant projects, using the services of accredited national implementing entities (NIEs).
+The Adaptation Fund Board (AFB) invites eligible Parties to the Kyoto Protocol or the Paris Agreement to submit proposals for small-grant projects, using the services of accredited national implementing entities (NIEs).
 Proposals submitted will be considered under the Adaptation Fund (AF) Programme on Innovation: Small Grants Projects through Direct Access Modality, under the Innovation Facility of the Adaptation Fund.

 This funding opportunity makes available grants of up to US $250,000 to NIEs, starting with the first request for proposals under a set-aside of US $2 million, launched in December 2018.

 The Adaptation Fund (the Fund) Medium-Term Strategy (MTS) was approved by the Adaptation Fund Board (the Board) in October 2017 and focuses on three main pillars: Action, Innovation, and Learning and Sharing.
 The MTS implementation plan outlines expected results, outputs, and activities that will be undertaken to put the MTS into action, indicators for measuring performance and a tentative budget and timeline.

 The objective of the innovation pillar of the MTS is to support the development and diffusion of innovative adaptation practices, tools, and technologies.
 This objective will be supported through the establishment of an Innovation Facility, which will include small and large grants.
 The small grants will be awarded to vulnerable developing countries through two routes: directly through national implementing entities (NIEs) particularly to those countries that have accredited NIEs, and through an MIE aggregator delivery mechanism to other entities (organizations, groups, associations, institutions, businesses, agencies, etc.) that are not accredited with the Fund.